saudiatepace/node-challenge/README.md

 ### Running the Application

 We have preconfigured the project with a simple development web server.
 The simplest way to start this server is:

 ```
 npm start
 ```

-Now, your server is already running in http://localhost:8000.
+Now, notice that your server is already running in http://localhost:8000.

-Then open the postman do the following:
+Then open the postman and perform the following:

 * Type this url in the request URL field
 ```